VincentNguyenDuc/PersonalBudget/README.md

 - `/api/users/delete/:id` - delete user's information and envelope

-## Progress
+## UI/UX

-The project's UI and UX is currently under development:
+The project's UI and UX are currently under development.

-- Adding Front-end features
-- Fixing bugs